 How do I estimate the value of used kitchen equipment?

-Which debts do I take on when taking over?
+Which debts do I take on during acquisition?

 Is net business value the same as the selling price?